Carbohydrates: chemical groups that include both simple sugars like glucose and complex building blocks like starch and

 Proteins: are the business end of the DNA in the cell.
 Proteins are very important in the proper functioning of cell.

 All living beings are made up of cells.
 Some of them are made up of only one cell and others have many cells.
-The adult human body is made up of about 37 trillion cells.
+The average adult human body has around 37.2 trillion cells.
 WOW, that's a lot of cells.
 So many, in fact, that it's hard to picture.
 But let's try to imagine it: If we lined up all the cells in a human body end to end, could the line reach around the Earth?
 If so, how many times?

 For his experiment, he cut very thin slices from cork.
 He looked at these slices under a microscope.
 He saw tiny box-like shapes.
 These tiny boxes reminded him of the plain small rooms that monks lived in called "cells".

 Look around at your house and nearby houses.
 They are made from smaller building materials such as wood, bricks and cement.
 So are the cars in the street and bike you ride.
 In fact, everything is made from building blocks including living things.

 If you take a look at your home you will notice it is enclosed by outer walls.
 All cells are enclosed within something called a plasma membrane.
 The plasma membrane is not exactly the same thing as the wall in your house, but it does hold parts of a cell inside.
 These parts of the cell are what biologists call "organelles."
 That is a Latin name for little organs.